deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 Big bastard didn’t go without a fight, that’s ‘fer sure.
 Its weapons tore up the deck, carved holes in the trains.
 Daar watched his Brothers throw themselves to safety.
 Nobody hurt thank *fuck.* Couple’a near hits though, and Daar found himself praying to the *old* gods that everyone’s suits would hold up.

 Moho had *balls* though.
 He popped outta cover the first opening he got and rammed a Javelin right down the fucker’s throat while Sikes laid down covering fire.
-High-explosive warheads and superplastic metal were some o’ the the most bestest things ever, as far as Daar was concerned---ain’t hardly *any* armor plate ever made could handle that shit.
+High-explosive warheads and superplastic metal were some o’ the most bestest things ever, as far as Daar was concerned---ain’t hardly *any* armor plate ever made could handle that shit.

 It was a close-range shot, dangerously so even for troops like them.
 But...somethin’ sounded odd about the explosion, a weirdly familiar *thump* that preceded the detonation by a whisker.